 Low interest rates

 Some maximum limits

 Inflation and interest-rate sensitivity

 Subject to federal income taxes

-- Wide variety of investments: There are a wide variety of investments available, including Treasury bonds, notes, and bills, U.S. savings bonds, and Treasury inflation-protected securities.
-Some of the investments pay current interest, for others, you buy at a discount and get your return upon maturity.
+- Wide variety of investments: There are a wide variety of investments to choose from, including Treasury bonds, notes, and bills, U.S. savings bonds, and Treasury inflation-protected securities.
+Some of the investments pay current interest; for others, you buy at a discount and get your return upon maturity.
 For people who don't need interest payments now, they can purchase zero-coupon bonds.
 These different securities come with maturity terms that range from a few days to up to 30 years.

 - No state or local tax on interest earned: Interest on Treasury securities is exempt from state and local income taxes.

 - Low interest rates: With government-issued securities, you'll earn a low return on your investment.
 Your interest rate will vary depending upon which security you select.
 Safety comes at a price.

 - Some maximum limits: Some securities have maximum limits.
 For instance, with Series I Savings Bonds—which tend to have higher rates compared to other U.S. Treasury-issued securities—you can only purchase an annual maximum of $10,000 per year.

 - Inflation and interest rate sensitivity: Rising inflation and rising interest rates have varying effects on different types of government bonds.
 Depending on the type of bond you own, if you sell it before maturity, you could get back less than the amount you invested.